Reduce your carbon footprint at home

 Here are some simple ways to save energy, cut your bills at home and reduce your carbon footprint.

-The average household spends more than £30 a year powering appliances left on standby – and that doesn’t include the money spent heating water and rooms when we don’t need to.
-You can also track your energy usage easily by fitting a free smart mete.
+The average UK household spends more than £55 a year powering appliances left on standby (equivalent to 45kg CO2e) – and that doesn’t include the money spent heating water and rooms when we don’t need to.
+You can also track your energy usage easily by fitting a free smart meter.

 Power your home with wind, solar, or hydro power to make a really big difference.
-It doesn’t have to cost more if you find a good supplier.
 The following providers offer green electricity and have been approved by the Energy Saving Trust:

 Heating water is one of the most energy-intensive activities in our homes.